musangisilvia/alx-system_engineering-devops/0x02-shell_redirections/README.md

 > script to display the contents of /etc/passwd

 ## 3-twofiles
+> display contents of two files

 ## 4-lastlines
+> displat the last ten lines of a file

 ## 5-firstlines
+> display the first 10 lines of a file
 ## 6-third_line
 ## 7-file
 ## 8-cwd_state